mohamed12hamdy/StudentCourseManagement/README.md

   "studentId": 1,
   "courseId": 2
 }

-❌ DELETE /Unroll
+DELETE /Unroll
-Description: Unroll student from a specific course.
+Remove a student from a specific course.

 Sample Request:

 {
   "studentId": 1,
   "courseId": 2
 }
-📚 GET /Enroll/{StudentId}/courses
+GET /Enroll/{studentId}/courses
-Description: Get course names a student is enrolled in.
+Retrieve the list of course names a student is enrolled in.

-👥 GET /Enrolledstudents/{courseId}/courses
+GET /Enrolledstudents/{courseId}/courses
-Description: Get student names enrolled in a course.
+Retrieve the names of students enrolled in a specific course.

-🧪 API Testing (Swagger UI)
+🧪 API Testing
-Once the application is running, access Swagger UI at:
+Access Swagger UI for interactive API testing once the application is running:

 http://localhost:8080/swagger-ui/index.html

 ✅ Requirements
 Java 17+